knvi/skyfile/README.md

     - create a simple server

 day 2:
+    - remove the server we had so far
     - start working on the signaling server
     - get messages and message types

+    too lazy to continue this for now